 Urban chicken farming is everywhere in my little suburban area.
 We are used to seeing “chicken found” or “chicken lost” signs and even chickens themselves strutting across our lawns.
 Those folks didn’t do a very good job of chicken proofing their garden.
-But you don’t just want the chickens running amok.
+However, you don’t just want the chickens running amok.
 Protecting plants from chickens is also a priority.
 How do I chicken proof my garden, you ask?
 Read on to find out how to protect plants from chickens.

 Garden Plants and Chickens